mrWallaceMadeira/loopsAndConditionals/README.md

 ### Noodles & sauce
 Genuinely, you now have the #skills to tackle pretty complicated programs.\
 This is sort of like the algebra of computer programming.
-It's pretty basic but you can also make the general theory of relativity with it.\
+It's pretty basic but you can also prove the general theory of relativity with it.\
 You've got the tools, time to practice & get creative.

 ### C'est fini